The Query Channel: Information-Theoretic Limits of Masking-Based Explanations: Resolution as Source Coding

+The purpose of this subsection is not to reinterpret tokenization as an explanation problem.
+Rather, we argue that the source coding viewpoint developed for explanation resolution may extend more broadly to representation design in neural language models.
 In neural language processing (NLP), model is considered as a function that predicts upcoming words, assign probability to entire sentence by using tokenizer and contextual representation of token embeddings.
 Tokenizer consist tuple of encoder, decoder and finite dictionary where encoder is splitting the input text into smaller units \cite{rajaraman2024analysis}.
 Thanks to encoding in the tokenizer, model is able to quantize the input and process them in a computational way properly.
 At this point, how to split input text, i.e segmentation, directly influence on model's performance either in downstream tasks or pretraining phase \cite{why_not_char},\cite{kudo2018sentencepiece}, \cite{byt5}.
-For example, oversegmentation of the text requires much more memory complexity and training time while the input is represented in a high grained way \cite{bpe}, \cite{byt5} which causes impossible region in terms of the tokenization fidelity\footnote{Although there is no formal definition of \emph{tokenization fidelity}, it can be understood as the extent to which tokens are able to carry semantically meaningful information in their embeddings.
-In this sense, character-based tokenization is often considered to yield weaker semantic representations compared to higher-level subword units.}.
-Likewise, undersegmentation is creating the scheme that tokens are becoming long and rare which brings huge loss, i.e low performance, to model.
+For example, oversegmentation of the text requires much more memory complexity and training time while the input is represented in a high grained-resoluted way \cite{bpe}, \cite{byt5}.
+On the other hand, undersegmentation is creating the scheme that tokens are becoming long and rare which brings huge loss, i.e low performance, to model.
 Even if low tokenizer fertility is expected as necessary condition in the NLP domain, we know that it is not a sufficient condition to be good tokenizer \cite{token_choice}.
-Fig.~\ref{fig:capacity_breakdown} also points out that oversegmenation or undersegmentation regime under the fixed budget violates the explanation fidelity.
-Analogous to the super-pixel resolution in masking-based explanations, tokenization determines the granularity of the representation and thereby the entropy of the input signal.
-Under a fixed information-processing budget—realized through compute, or training capacity in terms of tokens—increasing token resolution leads to an increase in representational entropy that may exceed the effective channel capacity of the model.
-This induces a tradeoff between expressivity and recoverability, yielding an optimal tokenization regime.
-Ability of text generation for the models can be evaluated as reliable recovery level of the natural language by model.

-We study the impact of segmentation resolution on the predictive performance of a language model using a synthetic Markovian dataset consisting of 10K samples with varying sequence lengths.
-The tokenizer dictionary is constructed manually, including both frequent and rare tokens derived from the dataset.
-During training, standard greedy encoding is employed, consistent with typical BPE tokenization \cite{bpe}.
-However, at test time, the encoding process is explicitly controlled via a resolution parameter that limits the maximum subword length.